 - Self-Awareness: Still seeing the heavy things, but spotting the signals of hyper-responsibility creeping in.

-- Self-Management: No longer overextending to carry what isn’t mine, and choosing environments where effort doesn’t just mean preventing collapse.
+- Self-Management: No longer overextending to manage other people’s instability, and choosing environments where effort doesn’t just mean preventing collapse.

 - Social Awareness: Identifying relationships where effort is received, matched, and built upon.